-From 2012 to 2013, the average number of days decreased.
-The results show the desired trend and demonstrate progress toward the goal of delivering projects to construction within two years of the program date.
-The results also show an increase in the number of awarded projects.
+From 2010 to 2012, the average number of days increased.
+The results do not show the desired trend, but do show progress toward the purpose of the measure because the data includes older projects that have been awarded.

 MoDOT staff has focused on delivering inactive projects faster, resulting in the award of some projects with older program dates.
-This is a necessary step to reduce the inventory of older projects that have not been awarded.
-The 2011 and 2012 data reflects projects that were delayed due to the increased focus on ARRA projects in 2009 and 2010.
+The increase in days in 2011 and 2012 is a necessary step to reduce the inventory of older projects that have not been awarded.
+The 2011 and 2012 data also reflects projects that were delayed due to the increased focus on ARRA projects in 2009 and 2010.